diodechain/website/_posts/2020-09-17-fixing-camera-freezes-on-the-raspberry-pi-picam-module.md

 Luckily it can easily be updated.
 In our cases we found that just ensuring that the most recent stable version is installed solved for us the red led of death.

-And this is what you do on ther Raspberry:
+And this is what you do on the Raspberry:

 ```
 sudo apt-get update